-We pay a lot of attention to Safeguarding at Okeford Fitzpaine School.
-The Designated Safeguarding Lead is Rhiannon Tidby and the Deputy officer is Christina Spencer-Smith.
+Safeguarding at Okeford Fitzpaine School is a shared priority to all linked with our school.
+The Designated Safeguarding Lead is Mrs Peters (Principal) and the Deputy officer is Mrs L Richmond (Maple teacher) .
 The Governor responsible for Safeguarding is Sarah Browne.
 Should you have any concerns please contact us at the school.

 The links below are some useful links with regard to Safeguarding: